amralkhaled211/Webserv/mini_server/config_parser/notes_parser.md

-where should the error_page file be appended?
+where should the error_page file be appended to?
 	-->		take root from requested location, but add to it also the location's prefix